 Before European settlers arrived, these habitats were created by disturbances like storms and fires.
 Others were maintained by beavers.
-During the time this Plan has been drafted, there are no known beaver colonies active on the streams of Dummerston.
-Sites that had active beaver habitats in the past include the pond on Black Mountain, Anthes/Copeland property on East-West Road, Connecticut River, and on Beaver Pond Road.
 While beaver activities often conflict with human use of the land, simple technologies are available to regulate the level of water in a beaver pond.